-- There are rises in operating expenditure every three years due to election costs - The fall in debt from \$18.5 million to \$4.7 million is due to the repayment of the monies borrowed to fund the Stadium advance.
+- The increases in both operating expenditure and regional rates from 2007/08 to 2011/12 are to fund a regional economic development agency.
+This new activity is currently being undertaken by Territorial Authorities in the region - A reviewof the regional economic development agency in 2011 may result in funding continuing beyond 2011/12 - The fall in debt from \$18.6 million to \$4.7 million is due to the repayment of the monies borrowed to fund the Stadium advance.
 There is a targeted rate on this borrowing which is constant throughout the period.